namtanvz/async-worker/README.md

 # Async Workers : Synchronization in Multi-threaded Programs
-> This project is a part of ITCS343 Principles of Operating Systems, Faculty of Information and Communication Technology, Mahidol University

 A simulation of a producer-consumer system implemented in C. The system consists of multiple producers and consumers that interact through a shared buffer.
 The simulation allows for different actions when the buffer is full: wait, drop, or replace.